10 years of rising numbers of wasted empty homes…

 However, the new premium at one year empty and the new Second Homes Premium do now appear to be incentivising many councils to more effectively categorise previously un-taxed or hidden empty homes.

-The constrained EDMO power (after the Coalition Government weakened it) is ineffective
+The constrained Empty Dwelling Management Order (or EDMO) power is ineffective (after the Coalition Government weakened it).

-We recommend a more effective power and removal of the two-year wait - one year would be more effective, or a return to six months, as originally envisaged – MHCLG statements suggest action in this area.
+We recommend a more effective power and removal of the two-year wait - one year would be more effective, or a return to six months, as originally envisaged – MHCLG statements suggest action is being considered in this area, but thus far no change has been made.

-The rise in numbers commencing 2017, in both long-term and ‘all vacants’, started immediately after the last national Empty Homes Programme of targeted funding ended [2015/16]
+The rise in empty homes numbers commenced from 2017 and has continued to date; the increase is seen in both long-term empties and ‘all vacants’.
+This increase in vacancy started immediately after the last national Empty Homes Programme of targeted funding ended in 2015/16.

-That programme did yield positive results alongside incentives for Councils to act such as New Homes Bonus.
+That programme did yield positive results, alongside incentives for Councils to act such as the availability of the New Homes Bonus for bringing long-term empties back into use.
 Results were achieved both through support for council initiatives and through work with community-based housing providers.

-See discussion and evaluations – eg House of Commons Library Report– section on Coalition Govt policy 2012-15.
+See discussion and evaluations in the House of Commons Library Report HERE (link) – note section on Coalition Government policy 2012-15.

 Growing numbers of empties at a time of intense housing crisis create public concern and represent a missed opportunity to bring more stock back into use more quickly

-We call for a new national funding programme with targeted funding devolved to local councils and for support for local community housing initiatives focused on retrofit and bringing empty homes into use
+We call for a new national funding programme with targeted funding devolved to local councils and for support for local community housing initiatives focused on retrofitand bringing empty homes into use (see link) to meet local housing needs.

 -